fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 ---

+:mortar_board: Cervix and ovaries are medical terms that can't and shouldn't be avoided in this context.
+I put my trans stamp of approval on them.

+---

+:space_invader: to :mortar_board: I did wonder if that was the case for terms that are often used in a more medical context.
+Just for my own education, is it different or the same for words like "scrotum" and "foreskin"?
+And how about the whole "female" reproductive system in general?
+Thanks.

+---

 :flower_playing_cards: to :space_invader: I totally agree with what :shoe: said.
 Along with staying away from pink, it would be great if any pictures of people or avatars in the app are gender diverse.
 Personally, I'm not bothered by terms like cervix and ovaries, but others may have different thoughts there.

 While I think trying to be be gender-neutral is awesome, it's also nice when people specifically identify trans and non-binary people as being part of the category too.
 Something as simple as, 'If you're a trans man or a non-binary person with a cervix, this app is for you!' can be really affirming and show that you want to proactively create space for those communities in your app.
 Or if you have a 'Who needs cervical screening?' section, you can include something like, 'If you are a trans man or non-binary person with a cervix, regular screenings are still important!'